gigaherz/GDDL/README.md

 A collection also has the ability to look up typed elements by their type name, and return the subset.

-Finally, the syntax allows for referencing other elements in the hiererchy, effectively allowing the file to describe a graph instead of just a tree.
+Finally, the syntax allows for referencing other elements in the hierarchy, effectively allowing the file to describe a graph instead of just a tree.

 In the current version, references work solely on names, and can not reference elements by their type.